xyproto/permissions/README.md

     // perm is a Permissions structure that can be used to deny requests
     // and acquire the UserState.
 By using `pinterface.IPermissions` instead
     // of `*permissions.Permissions`, the code is compatible with not only
-    // `permissions2`, but also other modules that uses other database
+    // `permissions`, but also other modules that uses other database
     // backends, like `permissionbolt` which uses Bolt. perm pinterface.IPermissions